Merryl Tengesdal: Early life

 Born Merryl David in The Bronx, New York, she attended local schools and developed an early interest in flying and the space program.
 Her goal was to be an astronaut.

 She graduated from the University of New Haven with a Bachelor of Science degree in electrical engineering, one of three women to complete the program.
 She played on the basketball team and was in the ROTC.

 Navy service

 She entered the Navy and was admitted to Officer Candidate School, where she was commissioned in 1994 after graduation.
-David began a career as a Naval Aviator by flying the SH-60B Seahawk Helicopter at Naval Station Mayport, Florida.
+Merryl began a career as a Naval Aviator by flying the SH-60B Seahawk Helicopter at Naval Station Mayport, Florida.
 During that time, she deployed on two long cruises and multiple short cruises to the Middle East, South America, and the Caribbean.

-After a three-year sea tour in helicopters, David became a T-34C and T-6A Instructor Pilot.
+After a three-year sea tour in helicopters, Merryl became a T-34C and T-6A Instructor Pilot.
 After completing T-6A Instructor Training, she became one of four Navy T-6A Instructors to train Navy and Air Force students at Joint Student Undergraduate Pilot Training (JSUPT) at Moody Air Force Base, Georgia.
 Her Navy flight instructor, Commander Ron Robinson, said that she "was one of my best flight students, and it doesn't surprise me that she's doing so well."